deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 Since scikit-learn does not incorporate importance weights, the results are rather undesirable.
-For instance, the *accuracy* value is always **0.5** since it only correctly classifies one example per fold.
-If instead of importance weights, the data was replicated the number of times indicated by the importance weights, then scikit-learn's results would align with the desired importance weighted results when the size of the two folds were equal.
+For instance, the *accuracy* value is always **0.5** since it only correctly classifies one example per fold (but disregards importance).
+If instead of importance weights, the data was replicated the number of times indicated by the importance weights, then scikit-learn's results would align with the desired importance weighted results if the size of the two folds are equal.
 If data replication rather than importance weighting was employed and scikit-learn used weighted averaging across folds on the relative test fold sizes rather than simple averaging, then scikit-learn's results would align with the desired results.

-The need for weighted averaging can be seen when observing leave-one-out cross validation.
+The need for weighted averaging can be seen when observing the behavior of leave-one-out cross validation.
 Since the scoring functions are invariant to the $$ L_{1} $$ norm of the `sample_weight` vector, importance weighted cross validation cannot work without weighted averaging across folds.
 It would simply be regular unweighted leave-one-out cross validation.

-It is obvious from the *Table 1*, but it should be noted that the scikit-learn's cross validation metrics can under and over predict the importance weighted estimate, sometimes rather dramatically.
+It is obvious from the *Table 1*, but it should be noted that the scikit-learn's cross validation metrics can under or over predict the importance weighted estimate, sometimes rather dramatically.

 One should pay extra close attention to the example with weights $$ \left[ 2000000, 1000000, 1, 999999\right]^T $$ and